Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Theoretical Model

-We assume that the sterile neutrino is relativistic before the decoupling.
-By the assumption, we use the value of $E=3.151\,T_{\nu_{\rm s}}$, which is the averaged energy for the relativistic fermion with ${T_{\nu_{\rm s}}}$, the temperature of the sterile neutrino.
-Finally, the reaction rate $\Gamma_{\nu_{\rm s}}$ modified by the mixing probability is given as
+We assume that the sterile neutrino is relativistic before the decoupling, and use the value of $E=3.151\,T_{\nu_{\rm s}}$, which is the averaged energy for the relativistic fermion with ${T_{\nu_{\rm s}}}$ the temperature of the sterile neutrino.